Discover Unique Consumer

 Gain a near real-time view into spending behavior across millions of U.S. consumers and thousands of merchants.
 Understand how and where your customers, past, present and future, spend their time and money today.
 With our in-browser, easy-to-use filters you can extract near real-time shopper intelligence based on a powerful combination of variables including by named merchant, time, location, and frequency and customer demographics.

-Analyze sales trends and performance drivers by named merchant
+Analyze sales trends and performance drivers by named merchant and industry

 Compare your market share to competitors, drill into growth drivers and spending shifts to better understand customers gained and lost